Yahoo CEO out, investor Loeb gets board seats

 Thompson's departure was reported earlier by the technology blog AllThingsD.

-(Additional reporting by Lynn Adler and Tiffany Wu in New York, and Edwin Chan in San Francisco; Editing by Maureen Bavdek, Marguerita Choy, Diane Craft and Edwina Gibbs)
+(Additional reporting by Lynn Adler and Tiffany Wu in New York, Edwin Chan in San Francisco and Sakthi Prasad; Editing by Maureen Bavdek, Marguerita Choy, Diane Craft and Edwina Gibbs)